0kam/rpi_bottun_cam/README.md

 ## Hardware Example
 ![](hardware_example.jpg)
-This scripts works only with [Pi Camera version 2]().
+This scripts works only with [Pi Camera Module Version 2](https://www.raspberrypi.org/products/camera-module-v2/).
 A tact switch is used as a shutter bottun.
 ## Usage
 ./bottun_camera -o $output directory$ -g $GPIO pin number connected to the tact switch$